fimiller/fimiller.github.io/index.md

 - Dean's List, WPI

 ## Teaching Experience
-I serve as Peer Learning Assistant (PLA) for the Mathematical Sciences Department at WPI.
+I served as Peer Learning Assistant (PLA) for the Mathematical Sciences Department at WPI from August 2020 to May 2023.
 This entails:
 1. Manage a section of 20 to 35 students in mathematical sciences courses at WPI
 2. Run a weekly discussion section reviewing lecture content
 3. Grade Homework & exams for the section working with a Professor and other PLAs and Teaching Assistants